Home » Articles » Customers vs consumers: Key differences between the two groups

 They are also most likely to avoid thrifting on goods that they consider essential.

-Learning the differences between a customer vs consumer make it easier for people to distinguish both.
+Learning the differences between a customer and a consumer makes it easier for people to distinguish both.
 To add insights into their characteristics, here are key differences between the two groups.

 The terms customer vs. consumer are often used synonymously and are easily confused with one another.
 However, there is a difference between the two from a marketer’s point of view.

-Every individual is either a consumer or a customer.
-Other times, they may fall into the two categories.
-But these words have different meanings from each other.
+Every individual is either a consumer or a customer, sometimes falling into one of the two categories.
+However, these words have different meanings.

 So when do we use the words customer and consumer?
 The following article will help you with this distinction.